If you’re like many small business owners, selling is the least favorite part of what you do.

-What if you knew there was an easy way to make it way more likely that when you call a client or prospect to make a sale, you’d get a call back?
+What if you knew there was an easy way to make it way more likely that when you call a potential sales prospect, you’d get a call back?

-According to a study by Reachable , having a personal connection with a prospect – even an indirect connection, such as a mutual acquaintance or colleague — makes prospects five times more likely to call you back.
+According to a study by Reachable , having a personal connection with someone — even an indirect connection, such as a mutual acquaintance or colleague — makes that person five times more likely to call you back.

 We all know sales is a numbers game, and no one likes making 1,000 calls.
-But knowing you could get almost all of those 1,000 calls returned makes it a lot more appealing, doesn’t it?
+But knowing you could get the majority of those 1,000 calls returned makes calling a lot more appealing, doesn’t it?